 - It returns the IID value from the command in the corresponding response. - If the IID is the same as the IID for the previous command, it recognizes the command as a 'retried' command rather than as a new instance of the command.
-It is expected that the 'retried' command contains the same command type value in the Control Packet Type field.
+It is expected that the 'retried' command contains the same command type value in the Control Message Type field.
 The NC behavior when a 'retried' command type does not match the original command type is outside the scope of this specification. - If a retried command is received, the Network Controller shall return the previous response.
-Depending on the command, the Network Controller can accomplish this either by holding the previous response data so that it can be returned, or, if re-executing the command has no side effects (that is, the command is idempotent), by re-executing the command operation and returning that response. - When an IID value is received that is different from the one for the previous command, the Network Controller executes the command as a new command. - When the NC-SI Channel first enters the Initial State, it clears any record of any prior requests.
-That is, it assumes that the first command after entering the Initial State is a new command and not a retried command, regardless of any IID that it may have received before entering the Initial State.
+Depending on the command, the Network Controller can accomplish this either by holding the previous response data so that it can be returned, or, if re-executing the command has no side effects (that is, the command is idempotent), by re-executing the command operation and returning that response. - 1120 If the command IID is the same as the IID for the previous command, and the Poll Indication is • 1121 set, the NC recognizes the command as a 'polling' command rather than as a new instance of 1122 the command.
+When polling, the MC is expected to use the command type value of the original command in the Control Packet Type field.
+If there was no command in progress, the NC shall 1123 fail the 'polling' command and respond with an error.
+If the command type of command with Poll 1124 1125 shall fail the 'polling' command and respond with an error.
+When the NC fails the 'polling' 1126 command, the outcome of the original command is indeterminate and is outside the scope of this specification.
+1127 - If a command with Poll Indication set is received and the original command has completed, then the Network Controller shall return the response of the completed command.
+If it is still processing the command, it shall return a "Delayed Response" code and optionally a recommended next polling time response. - When an IID value is received that is different from the one for the previous command, the Network Controller executes the command as a new command. - When the NC-SI Channel first enters the Initial State, it clears any record of any prior requests.
+That is, it assumes that the first command after entering the Initial State is a new command and

+1136not a retried command, regardless of any IID that it may have received before entering the Initial1137State.

-Thus, for single-threaded operation with idempotent commands, a responding Network Controller can simply execute the command and return the IID in the response that it received in the command.
-If it is necessary to not execute a retried command, the responding controller can use the IID to identify the retried command and return the response that was delivered for the original command.
+1138 Thus, for single-threaded operation with idempotent commands, a responding Network Controller can 1139 simply execute the command and return the IID in the response that it received in the command.
+If it is 1140 necessary to not execute a retried command, the responding controller can use the IID to identify the 1141 retried command and return the response that was delivered for the original command.